mikaeldui/riot-games-dotnet-client/README.md

 There are auto-generated overloads so that you can pass a CLR object as parameter to the clients.

-It's easily extendible.
-You can leverage its type safety and inherit the clients or just use its GetAsync/PostAsync/PutAsync methods if you need to do something that's not supported.

 ## Download

 You can find the latest releases [here on GitHub](https://github.com/mikaeldui/riot-games-dotnet-client/releases) and [on NuGet](https://www.nuget.org/packages/MikaelDui.RiotGames.Client).